kaine0320/KABlurTransition/README.md

 Purpose
 -----------

-KABlurTransition is a UIViewController and UINavigationController category that replicates the iOS realtime background blur effect, KABlurTransition offser two methods 'pushVC:animated:(BOOL)animated' and 'presentVC:animated:completion:'.
-Just use them when you want to push or present a view controller.
-And It is ARC.
+KABlurTransition is a UIViewController and UINavigationController category that replicates the iOS realtime background blur effect, KABlurTransition offer two methods 'ka_pushViewController:animated:' and 'ka_presentViewController:animated:completion:'.
+Just replace pushViewControler:animated and presentViewController:animated:completion with them when you want to push or present a view controller.
+If you do not want the transition effect for specific view controller, just simply use 'ingoreClass:' method in KABlurManager;

 Supported iOS Versions
 -------------------------